StrangeRanger/bash-style-guide/content/aesthetics.md

 ### Why Limit Line Length

-- **Readability**: Shorter lines eliminate the need for horizontal scrolling, making the code easier to read across different devices and screen sizes.
+- **Readability**: Shorter lines enhance the code's legibility, eliminating the need for horizontal scrolling and making it easier to read on various devices and screen sizes.
 - **Compatibility**: A standard line length ensures code displays well in various development tools, including code review platforms and IDEs.

 ## Function Declaration

-While not greatly impacting script readability or functionality, there is a commonly preferred syntax for declaring functions in Bash.
+While not significantly impacting script readability or functionality, there is a commonly preferred syntax for declaring functions in Bash.

 /// admonition | Guidelines
     type: tip

-- **Syntax**: ***Always*** declare functions using the name followed by parentheses and curly braces (`name() {}`), rather than the `function` keyword.
+- **Syntax**: ***Always*** declare functions using their name followed by parentheses and curly braces (`name() {}`) rather than using the `function` keyword.

 ///

-/// details | Examples
+/// details | Example

 _Using the `function` keyword:_